Minnie Throop England

-Minnie Throop England (1875-1941) was an economist and an Assistant Professor at the University of Nebraska at Lincoln from 1906 to 1921.
+Minnie Throop England (1875–1941) was an economist and an assistant professor at the University of Nebraska from 1906 to 1921.
 Prior to World War I, England published many articles related to the field of monetary economics and economic fluctuations, challenging the common stereotype that the focus of early female economists was primarily on gender issues or labor economics.
 From 1912 to 1915, she presented her analysis of entrepreneurial promotion of new enterprises as the cause of crises in the business cycle in four major articles in the Quarterly Journal of Economics and the Journal of Political Economy.
 She was an important critic of Irving Fisher's monetary theory of fluctuations.

 Biography

-England was a native of Lincoln, Nebraska.
+England was born a native of Lincoln, Nebraska.
 She graduated from Nebraska Wesleyan University, Lincoln, and married a classmate, who became a farmer.
-In 1906, England received her P.h.D from the University of Nebraska at Lincoln.
+In 1906, England received her Ph.D. from the University of Nebraska.
 At university, she studied with William George Langworthy Taylor, who published the “Kinetic Theory of Economic Crises” in 1904 in the University of Nebraska University Studies.
 After England graduated from the school, she taught economics as an assistant professor there.
 The majority of England's works were published before 1915.
 Her main scholarly foci were monetary economics and economic fluctuations.
 Her work on crises and cycles appeared after the publication of Irving Fisher's Purchasing Power of Money in 1911.
-During this remarkable period of research on monetary and cycle theory, England published several articles such as Fisher's Theory of Crises: A Criticism in 1912 and An Analysis of the Crisis Cycle in 1913.
+During this remarkable period of research on monetary and cycle theory, England published several articles, such as Fisher's Theory of Crises: A Criticism in 1912 and An Analysis of the Crisis Cycle in 1913.
 Her work was recognized by several leading economists such as Fisher and Joseph Schumpeter.
 Although England's research output and her publication of economic articles was on a par with Professors in the same department, she was never promoted due to the political atmosphere of the department during World War I. In 1920, she left the university.